 Depreciable property.
 If the damaged or stolen property was depreciable property held more than 1 year, you may have to treat all or part of the gain as ordinary income to the extent of depreciation allowed or allowable.
 You figure the ordinary income part of the gain in Part III of Form 4797.
-See Like-Kind Exchanges and Involuntary Conversions in chapter 3 in Publication 544 for more information about the recapture rule.
+See Depreciation Recapture in chapter 3 of Publication 544 for more information about the recapture rule.